 According to the April 9, 2024, Maryland Reporter “…many Marylanders lack the basic education and skills necessary to succeed in the workforce”.

-Our workforce development program provides individuals with the training and skills needed to obtain adequate employment and to become self-sufficient.
-We provide assistance in creating an effective resume, mock interviews and how to dress for success.
-We also provide financial and entrepreneur workshops to assist with money management, life skills and the basic skills needed to own and operate a successful business.
+Our workforce development program provides individuals with the training and skills needed to obtain employment in order to become self-sufficient and obtain economic stability.
+We provide assistance in creating an effective resume, mock interviews, how to dress for success and transitional support and resources to assist with maintaining independence.
+We also provide workshops to assist with basic life skills.

-National Youth HIV & AIDS Awareness Day Education and Career Fair
+National Youth HIV & AIDS Awareness Day (NYHAAD) Education and Career Fair

-The purpose of NYHAAD was to educate the public about the impact of HIV and AIDS on youth and young adults along with offering on-site interviews and employment opportunities.
+The purpose of NYHAAD was to educate and provide awareness to youth and young adults about the impact of HIV and AIDS.
+Through our partners we were able to offer on-site interviews and employment opportunities.

 DONATE

-Whether you’re considering a one-time donation, monthly donation, grant or endowment, every gift is important and creates an impact within our community.
+Whether you’re considering a one-time donation, monthly donation, grant or endowment, every gift is important.
 We value and thank you for your support!